 What To Do If Your Furnace Is

 Has your furnace been red-tagged?
 It might not be as bad as it seems.
-Learn why a furnace is red-tagged and what to do about it.
+Learn why a furnace is red-tagged in Ontario, and what to do about it.

 Although relatively rare, sometimes furnaces encounter critical issues that require immediate servicing to ensure their continued safe operation.
 This is nothing to lose sleep over, as modern furnaces are equipped with many safety features so things never actually get dangerous.